 A Senior Judge may elect to participate in District 19 special judge selection by submitting a written petition to the Presiding Judge no later than January 15 of any calendar year indicating that the Senior Judge wishes to participate during the year.

-When a Judge or Magistrate vacates the bench and is certified as a Senior Judge, that Judge shall retain jurisdiction of all previously existing Special Judge cases as provided by Administrative Rule 5.
-In the event the Judge or Magistrate vacates the bench and is not certified as a Senior Judge or is unavailable as indicated under Trial Rule 79 (L), then the successor Judge shall assume jurisdiction over all previous Special Judge cases of the vacating Judge or Magistrate.
-The county’s judicial personnel shall first attempt to absorb conflicts of interest of the Successor Judge within the county without undue hardship.

 When a Judge or Magistrate vacates the bench and is certified as a Senior Judge, that Judge is not required to continue to serve in all Special Judge cases in which the person who is certified was serving as a Special Judge at the time the person left office, but upon continuing to serve in such Special Judge assignments will receive Senior Judge credit for such service; provided however, if the circumstances that led to the person who is certified being appointed as a Special Judge no longer exist, and no other disqualification exists, then the case may be returned to the regular Judge of the court where the case is pending.
 In the event the Judge or Magistrate vacates the bench and is not certified as a Senior Judge, is unavailable as indicated under Trial Rule 79 (L) or declines to continue to serve in all Special Judge cases, then the successor Judge shall assume jurisdiction over all previous Special Judge cases of the vacating Judge or Magistrate.
 The county’s judicial personnel shall first attempt to absorb conflicts of interest of the Successor Judge within the county without undue hardship.